lenardjombo/DAA/README.md

 **Contributing**
 Contributions are welcome!
 If you'd like to contribute:

--Fork the repository.
+Fork the repository.
--Create a new branch for your feature or bug fix:
+Create a new branch for your feature or bug fix:
 ```bash
 git checkout -b feature-branch-name
 ```